MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-knowledge-management-embedded-knowledge-search.md

 - Give timely and consistent information to customers when working on their cases by using actions like opening the article and sharing the information or emailing the article link to customers.

 > [!NOTE]
-> With the October'18 release, embedded knowledge search in service management is available in the Customer Service Hub based on the Unified Interface experience.
+> With the Customer Engagement apps, version 9.1 release, embedded knowledge search in service management is available in the Customer Service Hub based on the Unified Interface experience.
 We recommend that you set up knowledge management using embedded knowledge search in the new experience.

 ## Set up knowledge management (Customer Service Hub)